coreylevine2000/hw-9-ReadMe-Generator/README.md

-Example
+ReadMe Generator

 Issue:
-Hello, and thank you for usinging Example.
-Example was created to assist in the issue with The issue of pineapple on pizza.
-This applicaton was created for the primary use by Pineapple does not belong on pizza.
+Hello, and thank you for using ReadMe Generator.
+ReadMe Generator was created to assist in the issue with Save time.
+This applicaton was created for the primary use by saving time by premaking a ReadMe file.

 Table of Contents: